Ken Russell

 Salome's Last Dance

 Oscar Wilde's banned play is performed in front of him in a brothel while he woos one of the male actors.
 Of course Russell has to exaggerate or twist everything with vulgarities and a slew of horrible or perverted characters.
-Nudity, S&M, sex and farts are used for no reason as well as a scene where 3 topless whores gyrate on top of 3 Hasidic dwarves.
+Nudity, S&M, sex and farts are used for pointlessly campy effect, and there's a mind-boggling scene involving 3 topless whores gyrating on top of 3 Hasidic dwarves.
+This is typical of Ken Russell, to take only the most controversial and lurid details of a person's life or work, and sensationalize it even further as a way to depict his lowest-common-denominator social image.

 Tommy